How A Cat's Heart Works

 - X-Rays: We can view the heart's overall size, its positioning in the chest, and the general condition of the lungs

-- Blood analysis: We can perform a complete blood work chemistry to help assess the general health of our patient
+- Blood analysis: We can perform a complete blood work chemistry to help assess the general health of your cat

 Treatment Of HCM

 Presently, there is no cure for hypertrophic cardiomyopathy in cats.
 Changes to the size and structure of the heart muscle are irreversible.
 The longer HCM is allowed to go untreated, the more severe any changes become.
-However, in some cases where the heart disease is secondary to a treatable condition such as hyperthyroidism, then the symptoms may be alleviated when the underlying condition is corrected.
+However, in some cases in which heart disease is secondary to a treatable condition such as hyperthyroidism, the symptoms may be alleviated when the underlying condition is corrected.

 The good news is that your veterinarian can prescribe several different types of medication that help reduce the risk of congestive heart failure in cats resulting from HCM.
-In some cases, medication can help:
+In some cases, medication can help to: